 Informing our understanding of conservation, biodiversity and natural sciences through Indigenous literature.

-We invite you to join our inaugural virtual book club where we will explore Indigenous ecological knowledges and how they can inform and expand our understanding of conservation, biodiversity and natural sciences.
+Learn more about Indigenous ways of knowing and traditional ecological knowledge.
+Join our virtual book club where we will explore Indigenous knowledges and how they can inform and expand our understanding of conservation, biodiversity, natural sciences and wellness.

 Beaver Hills Biosphere Reserve Association